In Exercises 9–20, use the data in the following table, which lis... | Channels for Pearson+

 Step 2: Determine the total number of drivers who texted while driving.
 Add the values in the 'Texted While Driving' row: 731 + 3054.

-Step 3: Calculate the probability of randomly selecting one driver who texted while driving.
-Divide the total number of drivers who texted while driving by the total number of drivers surveyed: P(Texted While Driving) = (731 + 3054) / (Total Drivers).
+Step 3: Calculate the probability of selecting one driver who texted while driving.
+Divide the total number of drivers who texted while driving by the total number of drivers surveyed.
+Use the formula: P(Texted While Driving) = (Number of drivers who texted while driving) / (Total number of drivers).

-Step 4: Since four drivers are randomly selected, use the multiplication rule for independent events to find the probability that all four texted while driving.
-Multiply the probability of texting while driving by itself four times: P(All Four Texted) = P(Texted While Driving)^4.
+Step 4: Since the selections are made with replacement, the probability of selecting two drivers who both texted while driving is the product of the individual probabilities.
+Use the formula: P(Both Texted While Driving) = P(Texted While Driving) × P(Texted While Driving).

-Step 5: Ensure that the assumption of independence is valid.
-Verify that the selection of one driver does not affect the probability of selecting another driver who texted while driving.
+Step 5: Discuss independence.
+Events are independent if the outcome of one event does not affect the outcome of the other.
+Since the selections are made with replacement, the events are independent because the first selection does not influence the second.

 Verified video answer for a similar problem: